How to set custom .htaccess rules?

 The root folder of your account also contains a .htaccess file.
 You should not (and generally cannot) edit that file.

-If you do manage to remove the file, don't worry about it.
-Removing the file only removes the default error pages and will not affect a working website.
+If you do manage to remove the file, don’t worry about it.
+Removing the file only removes the default error pages and will not break your website.